SathyaBhat/sathyabh.at/content/weekly-notes-18-2023/index.md

     {{< youtube S828_f0-dQI >}}

 * Published a fight of taking on Scion of the Elves in Divinity: Original Sin II.
 Much like many of the fights in Divinity, this one's pretty challenging and really forces you to think.
 I started playing Divinity: Original Sin II in Classic mode difficulty.
-I found the difficulty spikes to be much too annoying and frustrating and I dropped it down to .
+I found the difficulty spikes to be much too annoying and frustrating and I dropped it down to Explorer.
 In this difficulty, I think it's a tad bit too easy, but I know moving it back will get me frustrated with the game.
 Anyway, give [the video a view](https://www.youtube.com/watch?v=rTDltHoQbYg).

     {{< youtube rTDltHoQbYg >}}